-Beginner Guitar Scales is a free lesson by Peter Vogl that will teach you five basic guitar scales.
+Beginner Guitar Scales is a free lesson by Peter Vogl that will teach you three basic guitar scales.
 These are the first set of scales that Peter teaches students regardless of what type of music they are interested in playing.
-These are open or first position versions of the Pentatonic, Blues, Major, Minor, and Chromatic Scales.
-Later on you will use different notes from a scale to create a guitar solo or lead part.
-Learning to play these scales smoothly will get you on your way to playing lead guitar.
-Below you will find the video lesson and tab for each of the five scales.
-To learn more about scales, check out our Beginner Scales & Alternate Picking premium lesson.
+These are open or first position versions of the Pentatonic, Blues, and Major Scales.
+Later on, you will use different notes from a scale to create a melody line or guitar solo.
+Learning how to play these scales smoothly will get you on your way to playing lead guitar.
+Below you will find the video lesson and tab for each of the scales.
+To learn more about guitar scales, check out our Beginner Scales & Alternate Picking premium lesson.

 The first scale we will learn is the Em pentatonic scale.
-It's a five note scale that's widely used and not too difficult.
+It's a five note scale that's widely used and fairly easy to play.

 Now lets learn the E blues scale.
 The E blues scale is a 6 note scale very similar to the Em pentatonic scale.
 We simply add one note, the flat 5.